Quick Answer

 - Gym memberships: HSA holders can now use up to $500/year for gym and fitness-center memberships.
 This does not apply to FSAs.

-- Direct Primary Care (DPC): Monthly DPC fees are now HSA-eligible expenses.
+- Direct Primary Care (DPC): Monthly DPC fees (up to $150/month individual, $300/month family) are now HSA-eligible expenses.

 - DCFSA increase: Dependent Care FSA limits rise to $7,500 for married filing jointly.